sanforjr2021/CSC221-Rogue-Dungeon/README.md

 4. The user will see a menu and be prompted for an input.
 They can type in:
 	- `Play` to play the game
 	- `Instructions` to read the gameplay instructions listed below
+    - `Settings` to change the settings of the game
 	- `Quit` to close out of the program

 ## Gameplay Instructions